 “Typically, that means the prices go up because the banks always make money, they have always got more money and power than a few guys who are speculating on something.

 “Now it hasn’t happened yet, but we see signs of it.
-We saw a good rally in gold yesterday and so far today.
 It’s slowly been quite strong.
 It looks like there might be a bottoming here.
 We’ve definitely had a long-term bottoming.”

 Mr Sprott says this is largely because countries like Poland and India have started buying gold again after a long hiatus, and central banks are spruiking the precious metal.